-Right to Remain is a UK-based human rights organisation.
-We work with communities, groups and organisations across the UK, providing information, resources, training and assistance to help people to establish their right to remain, and to challenge injustice in the immigration and asylum system.
+Right to Remain works with communities, groups and organisations across the UK.
+We provide information, resources, training and assistance to help people to establish their right to remain.
+We challenge injustice in the immigration and asylum system.

 Key areas of work